| Queensland floods –

 soil are part of the picture but adapting agriculture to climate change

+is a critical part of this work.
 I had many experiments under way on different ways

 to grow food; it was very upsetting to see these experiments disappear